codesaikat7/token_generator/README.md

-# Clinic Token Generator
+# QueueMed

 A Flutter app for generating patient queue tokens in a clinic.
-The app automatically resets token numbers daily and stores all data locally using SharedPreferences.
+QueueMed automatically resets token numbers daily and stores all data locally using SharedPreferences.

 ## Features